Understand Your Risks to Prevent a Heart Attack

 Risk factors are traits and lifestyle habits that can increase your chance of having a heart attack.
 So, it’s important to know them.
 You can change some risk factors, some you can’t.

-The first step is to talk to your health care professional, who can help you reduce, control or prevent as many risk factors as you can.
-They may recommend healthy changes to your daily habits, prescribe medication, or both.
+The first step is to talk to your health care professional.
+They can help you reduce, control or prevent as many risk factors as you can.
+They may suggest healthy changes to your daily habits, prescribe medication or both.

 If you don’t have a primary care physician, you may be able to see someone at a clinic in your community.